Batman: Dark Tomorrow: Reception

 Batman: Dark Tomorrow gained infamy for receiving negative reviews on both platforms according to video game review aggregator Metacritic.
 Primary criticism of the game was directed at its control scheme, repetitive missions, and its camera, which was described as frustrating.
 Game Informer gave the GameCube version 0.75 out of 10 for gameplay that is "incomprehensible and littered with bugs".
 IGN was severely disappointed with the same console version, saying that "The Dark Knight gets his wings clipped in his latest adventure".
 GamePro author Andre said "It has about as much dynamism as I do when I get up in the morning."

 Although the gameplay was widely criticized, Peterson and Terada's story, as well as the in-game cinematics, were praised.
-IGN noted that the game's DC-based Batman license faithfully brought it to life and commended the game's cut-scenes.
+IGN noted that the game's DC-based Batman license faithfully brought it to life and commended the game's cutscenes.
 The ending, however, was met with criticism as there is no in-game direction to the "good ending".